India's 'invisible' home garment workers exploited by fashion brands

 “They are a powerless population whose vulnerability is directly exploited by the subcontractors who engage them, and the garment industry at large,” author of the report Siddharth Kara said in an email.

-“The lack of transparency and formality of the work is also noteworthy, as are the anaemic wages of between $0.13 and $0.15 per hour.”
+“The lack of transparency and formality of the work is also noteworthy, as are the anemic wages of between $0.13 and $0.15 per hour.”

 The youngest worker documented in the survey, that interviewed 1,452 people in garment hubs in southern and northern India, was just 10 years old.